isomerpages/imda-codesg/pages/digital-maker-lesson-plans-secondary/music-and-art/all/ang-mo-kio-secondary-create-an-emoji.md

 ---
-layout: simple-page
-title: Create an Emoji
+title: 'Create an Emoji'
 permalink: /ang-mo-kio-secondary-create-an-emoji/
-breadcrumb: Secondary School - Music & Art
+breadcrumb: 'Secondary School - Music & Art'

 ---

 Students learn how to use the microbit to display information using the LED and create a customised emoji to display on the LED.